pgtipping/Synthalyst/memory-bank/progress.md

 ## In Progress

+- Print-friendly view for competency frameworks
+- Search functionality for saved frameworks
 - Design of the competency data layer
 - Organizational reference data schema and management
 - Competency extraction and standardization service design